A ${\mathbb N}$atural Avenue: Acknowledgements

 \section{Acknowledgements}

-This work was basically completed, in the form of handwritten notes that we still have, already in 1992 (with the only exception of the recent bibliography) while the two authors were working on their PhD thesis in operator algebras and statistical mechanics, respectively.
+v1: This work was basically completed, in the form of handwritten notes that we still have, already in 1992 (with the only exception of the recent bibliography) while the two authors were working on their PhD theses in operator algebras and statistical mechanics, respectively.
 The discussions around the themes presented here had at that time, and still have now, no other purpose than to set our curiosity free and the precious side effect to distract our minds from the urgent academic duties.
-It's a pleasure to thank the Physics Department of the University of Rome La Sapienza for the generous hospitality to let us use, at that time, the seminar room {\it Enrico Persico}.
+It's a pleasure to thank the Physics Department of the University of Rome La Sapienza for the generous hospitality to let us use, at that time, the seminar room {\it Enrico Persico}. \\ v2: We thank R. Schoof for a crucial suggestion that led us to the proof of the existence of infinitely many milestones.